-- Make four slits in each eggplant and then apply 2 tablespoons of oil over both of the eggplants.
+- Make four slits in each eggplant and then apply 1 tablespoon of oil over each eggplant.
 Place them on baking sheet and then roast in the oven for 40 minutes, flipping halfway.

 - Turn the heat up to a broil for 5 minutes, then remove the eggplants from the oven.

 - Allow the eggplant to cool, then remove the skin and chop the flesh.
 Set aside for now.

-- While the eggplant is cooking, add 2 tablespoons of oil in a saute pan over medium heat.
+- While the eggplant is baking, add 2 tablespoons of oil in a dutch oven or heavy pot over medium heat.
 Then add cumin seeds.

-- Remove lid and stir-fry for another five minutes.
+- Remove lid and stir-fry for another 5 minutes.

 - Stir in the cooked eggplant and cook for another 5 minutes.